NadzwyczajnaGrupaRobocza/bomberman/README.md

 ## 2.5 CI and reviews

 Pushing Your changes won't apply them on master.
 Before it there are some steps that must success:
-- creating pull request
+- creating pull request (You should do this only once after first push of Your branch).
 - compilation for linux.
-It is done automatically after push by Travis
+It is done automatically by Travis after each push for Your branch.
 - compilation for windows.
-It is done automatically after push by AppVeyor
+It is done automatically by AppVeyor after each push for Your branch.
 - all UTs should pass.
-Please remember that You should cover as much code as You can.
+UTs run is checked after each push for Your branch.
 - closed code review.

 If Your changes will pass all that steps then they will be merged to master.
 You can start to work on next task :)